 - Entry into Pompeii and Herculaneum costs €11 per adult each.
 There are five ruin sites in total in the area, and you can get a ticket covering all for €20 that is valid for several days.
 So even if you want to visit just Pompeii and Herculaneum while you’re there, it would be worth buying the 5-site ticket.

 - I spent about 4 hours in total walking around Pompeii, and was pretty happy with how much I saw, despite the very sore feet.
 You could spend days wandering the city and still not see everything, but for a day trip I felt this was a good amount of time, allowing plenty of time to get to Naples for an evening train back to Rome.

 - There are toilets, water fountains and a first aid centre in the city, as well as a cafe with typical tourist attraction-type food, and prices I didn’t feel were too expensive.
 A restaurant is planned at some point in the future too, so you can make a whole day of it there if you aren’t rushing anywhere after.

 - Not including food, by taking the longer-but-cheaper trains I managed to do the whole day trip from Rome to Pompeii for €40.
 Not bad at all!

-Have you ever been to Pompeii?
+Have you ever been on a day trip from Rome to Pompeii?
 Did you enjoy it as much as I did?
 Or are you adding it to your bucket list right this second?

 More Posts About European Destinations: